Ryan Coisson: Building Wealth and Managing Risk

 01:02:41.36 – Ryan Coisson

-Yeah, for sure you know I think if the right woman comes around it.
-It makes sense.
-That’s definitely something that I want you to know? ah I want to have a family and kids you know obviously I’ve got my dog right now.
+Yeah, for sure I think if the right woman comes around it, it makes sense.
+That’s definitely something that I want you to know?
+I want to have a family and kids obviously.
+I’ve got my dog right now.
 So he’s treated in high royalty at the moment.

 01:03:00.20 – Brian David Crane